-(b) approve the consumer's LOC for a maximum of one year (12 consecutive months); and a new LOC determination must be made at least annually to ensure the consumer continues to meet medical eligibility criteria for PCO services; each LOC determination must be based on the consumer's current medical condition and need of service(s) and may not be based on prior year LOC determinations; the approved NF LOC has a start date and an end date of no more than 12 consecutive months, which is the NF LOC span; and
+(b) approve the consumer's LOC for a maximum of one year (12 consecutive months); and a new LOC determination must be made at least annually to ensure the consumer continues to meet medical eligibility criteria for PCO services; each LOC determination must be based on the consumer's current medical condition and need of service(s) and may not be based on prior year LOC determinations; and

-(c) contact the consumer for FFS or the MCO for CoLTS within a minimum of 120 days, prior to the expiration of the approved LOC, to begin the annual LOC review process for PCO services to prevent a break in service; the TPA for FFS or the MCO for CoLTS shall also provide a notification to the PCO agency, at the same time the consumer is notified, that the LOC is due to expire within 120 days.
+(c) contact the consumer for FFS or the MCO within a minimum of 120 days, prior to the expiration of the approved LOC, to begin the annual LOC review process for PCO services to prevent a break in service; the TPA for FFS or the MCO for CoLTS shall also provide a notification to the PCO agency, at the same time the consumer is notified, that the LOC is due to expire within 120 days.

-(3) Any individual applying for PCO services who has an existing approved NF LOC in another program (i.e., CoLTS (c) waiver or nursing facility) will not need another LOC determination until his/her next annual NF LOC assessment.
+(3) Any individual applying for PCO services who has an existing approved NF LOC in another program (i.e., CoLTS (c) waiver or nursing facility) will not require another LOC determination until his/her next annual review.